-We prepared the unaudited interim condensed consolidated financial statements for the three months ended March 31, 2019 and 2018 on the same basis as the audited financial statements for the year ended December 31, 2018.
+We prepared the unaudited interim condensed consolidated financial statements for the three and six months ended June 30, 2019 and 2018 on the same basis as the audited financial statements for the year ended December 31, 2018.
 We included all normal recurring adjustments in the financial statements, which we considered necessary for a fair presentation of our financial position at such dates and our operating results and cash flows for those periods.
 Results for the interim periods are not necessarily indicative of the results for the entire year.
 For more complete financial information, these financial statements, and notes thereto, should be read in conjunction with the audited financial statements for the year ended December 31, 2018 included in our Annual Report on Form 10-K filed with the Securities and Exchange Commission, or SEC.

 In the condensed consolidated financial statements, we included the accounts of Ionis Pharmaceuticals, Inc. and the consolidated results of our majority owned affiliate, Akcea Therapeutics, Inc. and its wholly owned subsidiaries.
 We formed Akcea in December 2014.
 In July 2017, Akcea completed an initial public offering, or IPO, and therefore, beginning in July 2017, we no longer owned 100 percent of Akcea.
-In the first quarter of 2019, we received 2.8 million shares of Akcea common stock as payment for the sublicense fee Akcea owed us when Novartis licensed AKCEA-APO(a)- L{Rx} , increasing our ownership to approximately 76 percent at March 31, 2019.
-We reflected the increase in our ownership in these financial statements.
+In the first quarter of 2019, we received 2.8 million shares of Akcea common stock as payment for the sublicense fee Akcea owed us when Novartis licensed AKCEA-APO(a)- $L{\rm Rx}$.
+At June 30, 2019, our ownership was approximately 76 percent.
+We reflect changes in our ownership of Akcea in our financial statements in the period the change occurs.
 Refer to the section titled "Noncontrolling Interest in Akcea" in Note 2, Significant Accounting Policies, for further information related to our accounting for our investment in Akcea.